scuzzydude/asimov/asimov.md

 "Well, basically, that no human life is worth a single painting," says Bruce Willis.

 DeNiro shouts, "What is this?
 This fool would paint his grandma in her underwear feeding the ducks if I paid him half a lira.
 What, art isn't worth a single life?
 Come on, gentleman, don't you know how the world works.
-Your private jets, your yachts, your Beverly Hills mansions, you New York Penthouses, your watches and your \$500 dollar haircuts, they're all based on the value of genius."
+Your private jets, your yachts, your Beverly Hills mansions, you New York Penthouses, your watches and your five-hundred dollar haircuts, they're all based on the value of genius."

 Silence for a few seconds.
 In a masterstroke of filmmaking, all the actors drop their roleplaying simultaneously and break the fourth wall.
-Scorsese appears in frame holding a clipboard, and Joe Jonas, who hadn't been in the scene but was waiting off set in case there was some a need for a tune, walks on.
+Scorsese appears in frame holding a clipboard, and Joe Jonas, who hadn't been in the scene but was waiting off set in case there was some need for a tune, walks on.

 Leonardo says, "Wait, could you explain that part about private jets again."